drasi-project/docs/docs/content/how-to-guides/installation/install-on-eks/_index.md

 ```

 This will install the version of Drasi that matches the version of the Drasi CLI that you are using and will create the Drasi environment in the **drasi-system** namespace, which will be created if it doesn't exist.
 The Drasi container images will be pulled from the main Drasi container registry located on **ghcr.io**.

+{{% alert tip %}}
+If you wish to use RocksDB as the Query Container storage and you have already configured an EFS StorageClass, you need to update the default Query Container settings with the `Drasi` CLI.
+Please navigate to this [page](/how-to-guides/configure-query-containers/#rocksdb-storage-options) for more detailed instructions on how to configure the storage settings with the StorageClass you created earlier.
+{{% /alert %}}

 The `drasi init` command gives you to control over certain aspects of the install process and the configuration of the Drasi environment through these flags and argument: